SuperContraptionGuy/hypertext-notebook-v2/README.md

 This project is about creating a better hypertext(inter-note links) notebooking system that supports handwriting, formatted text (markdown/LaTeX/tables/calendars), images and files, and external links.

 ## Design Principles:
-- No view/edit dichotomy (you are already editing, fast as writing with a pencil. autosaves everything)
+- No view/edit dichotomy
+- Zero barriers to thinking.
+Speed of thought navigation, writing, and linking.  you are already editing, fast as writing with a pencil. autosaves everything
-- Focused, extensively minimalized interface: focus on the notes, note taking, and navigation first and foremost.
+- Focused, extensively minimalized interface: focus on the notes, note taking, and navigation, and link creating first and foremost. minimize how much the tool iteself distracts you from reading and writing.
-- Navigation and search by Spatial memory is top priority.
+- Navigation and search by Spatial memory is top priority. (persistant maps(memorizable), navigation histories, always visible visual signposts(ie breadcrumbs or minimap)
 - Prioritize UI functions and minimize menus or lists of buttons.
 The user is here to look for information, not for tools and functions.
 - Each card is a note: a full thought with links, references, and resources noted, but not too long.